Hi, I'm Noah Weidner!I'm currently freelancing and looking for my next opportunity.

 Robinhood's Most Popular Stocks in 2021

 Independent content, Jan.
 3, 2022.
-Featured in the Wall Street Journal.Throughout 2020, 2021, and 2022, I have meticulously tracked Robinhood's Top 100 stocks (both past and present) to see how users have been holding up.
+Featured in The Wall Street Journal.Throughout 2020, 2021, and 2022, I have meticulously tracked Robinhood's Top 100 stocks (both past and present) to see how users have been holding up.
 These users originally won big, but are now losing even bigger.
 This feature documented the track record of success for those stocks and the research became the backbone of a piece ran in The Wall Street Journal's Heard on the Street.

 USDC Reaches For Global Adoption: Why It Matters for Crypto Firms and Fintechs